tsanmmmm2000/106-Algorithm-homework5/README.md

 Output:

 If the input graph is singly connected, output the ”YES”, or “NO” if not.
 The test case number should be printed before the answer.

-Please use the blank key to separate test case number and answer.
-Do not output any extra words and symbols, otherwise the program cannot be judged by e-Tutor.

-Remark:

-1. The program is submitted directly to the e-Tutor system platform for verification.
-2. Documentation (HW5_Student ID.pdf) Please submit to Moodle system platform to score, the content must include:
- A summary of the logic, principles, compiler environment and language used in this program.
- Details of the program content (source code with notes, graphic illustration, and pseudo code explanation.

 Example of Input: